The graduate recruitment process for Atkins is not unusual for an employer of its size. It involves several stages:

-- registering and then sitting a situational judgement test
+- complete a situational judgement test

-- taking part in a telephone interview
+- take part in a telephone interview and briefing with a recruiter

 You really need to spend time on your Atkins application form